Closure properties of knapsack semilinear groups: Abstract

 \section{Abstract}

-We show that the following group constructions preserve the semilinearity of the solution sets for knapsack equations (equations of the form $g_1^{x_1} \cdots g_k^{x_k} = g$ in a group $G$, where the variables $x_1, \ldots, x_k$ take values in the natural numbers): graph products, amalgamated free products with finite amalgamated subgroups, HNN-extensions with finite associated subgroups, and finite extensions.
-Moreover, we study the dependence of the so-called magnitude for the solution set of a knapsack equation (the magnitude is a complexity measure for semi-linear sets) with respect to the length of the knapsack equation (measured in number of generators).
-We investigate, how this dependence changes under the above group operations.
+A \emph{knapsack equation} in a group $G$ is an equation of the form $g_1^{x_1} \cdots g_k^{x_k} = g$ where $g_1,\ldots,g_k,g$ are elements of $G$ and $x_1,\ldots,x_k$ are variables that take values in the natural numbers.
+We study the class of groups $G$ for which all knapsack equations have effectively semilinear solution sets.
+We show that the following group constructions preserve effective semilinearity: graph products, amalgamated free products with finite amalgamated subgroups, HNN-extensions with finite associated subgroups, and finite extensions.
+Moreover, we study a complexity measure, called magnitude, of the resulting semilinear solution sets.
+More precisely, we are interested in the growth of the magnitude in terms of the length of the knapsack equation (measured in number of generators).
+We investigate how this growth changes under the above group operations.